End-to-end Temporal Action Detection with Transformer: Experiments

+To further dissect the performance gap between TadTR with 1D CNN encoder (equipped with NMS) and TadTR, we divide the ground truth instances into 3 groups according to the normalized duration: short ($0\sim0.1$), medium ($0.1\sim0.2$) and long ($0.2\sim1$) and report the average mAP for each group in Fig.~\ref{fig:ap_by_length}.
+Here we use the normalized duration because we resize the video features into a fixed length.
+For reference, the average duration per video is 148 seconds.
+As can be observed, TadTR with Transformer encoder achieves better performance for medium-length and long actions.
+1D CNN encoder is slightly better for short actions.
+The result is reasonable, as 1D CNN is good at modeling short-term dependency but poor at modeling long-term dependency.

+We also explore deeper CNNs and larger convolution kernels, but no improvement is observed.
+In terms of computation cost, this variant has much higher FLOPs than TadTR with Transformer encoder.
+The results show that 1D CNN is inferior to Transformer encoder.

 \textbf{Dense attention \textit{v.s.} temporal deformable attention.} We try replacing all temporal deformable attention modules in TadTR with vanilla dense attention modules.
 This variant is called ``TadTR with dense attention''.
-As depicted in Table~\ref{tab:hacs_sota}, the performance of this variant is far behind TadTR (13.58\% \textit{v.s.} 30.83\% average mAP).
-Besides, it has 5.7$\times$ higher computation cost than that of TadTR.
-The main reason is that the dense attention lacks induced bias.
-A dense attention module is initialized to nearly take an average of all locations in the input sequence approximately.
-It is hard to learn to focus on specific locations.
+As depicted in Table~\ref{tab:hacs_ablation}, the performance of this variant is far behind TadTR, especially on THUMOS14 (-23.77\% mAP), even if the model is trained for 180 epochs.
+It means temporal deformable attention is crucial for the success of TadTR.
+The main reason is that the dense attention lacks locality awareness.
+As different frames are usually similar in background, a dense attention module tends to over-smooth input sequence at initialization (see an example in the supplementary material).
+As a result, it is hard to localize temporal segments with different semantics.
+Besides, the variant with dense attention has 5.7$\times$ higher computation cost than that of TadTR.
 Therefore, temporal deformable attention is a better choice.